alex-avila/fullstack-todo-app-test-backend/README.md

 # Full Stack Todo App Backend

 An express.js application with Prisma (designed for MySQL).

-Meant to be used with this Next.js Frontend: INSERT FRONTEND REPO HERE
+Meant to be used for the [Full Stack Todo App Frontend](https://github.com/alex-avila/fullstack-todo-app-test-frontend).

 ## Prerequisites